proftodd/Advent_of_Code/AOC2022/README.md

-# Advent of Code 2022
+# AOC2022

-This year's langauge is Swift.
+A description of this package.